encounterplus/encounterplus/docs/line-of-sight.md

 <video src="https://encounter.plus/videos/line-of-sight.mp4" width="100%" controls preload></video>

+### Drawing walls

+You can draw walls with ![pencil][icon-pencil] or ![highlighter][icon-highlighter].
+Try using Line style for rectangular corridors, and Freehand style for caverns.

+*Pro TIP - Cyan colored walls will block Line of Sight, but not movement.*

 ### Walls generator

 You can use *Walls Generator* tool to quickly generate walls and obstacles for Line of Sight based on walkable floors.
 It’s ideal for dungeons with rectangular corridors.